 Public assistance with finding new employment has long been a key feature of Swedish active labor market policy.
 Since the mid-1990s its use has become more widespread.
 A trend in recent years has been toward individualized assistance: clients are assigned an individual caseworker who evaluates their abilities and needs, helps with benefit receipt, oversees the search for new work and placement with the firm, and monitors employment outcomes.
 In areas where key sources of employment are not easily accessible via public transport, governments sometimes provide subsidies to defray the cost of transportation to and from work.

 Cash transfers and tax credits to people in paid work but with low earnings are increasingly prominent in affluent countries.
-The United States and the United Kingdom began using such employment-conditional earnings subsidies in the 1970s, and in recent decades most of the other rich longstanding-democratic countries have adopted some version of them.23
+The US and the UK began using such employment-conditional earnings subsidies in the 1970s, and in recent decades most of the other rich longstanding-democratic countries have adopted some version of them.25

 Public employment can be used as a “last resort” in providing jobs for those unable to find work in the private sector.
 In the Nordic countries and France, the government typically has accounted for 25% to 30% of total employment, making the public sector a common source of employment whether as a last resort or a first option.